 Vaccines for health care workers

-In a separate ruling, the court’s majority ruled the U.S. Secretary of Health and Human Welfare has the authority to require facilities receiving federal Medicare and Medicaid funding to “ensure that their staff — unless exempt for medical or religious reasons — are vaccinated against COVID-19.”
+In a separate ruling, the court’s majority ruled the U.S. Secretary of Health and Human Services has the authority to require facilities receiving federal Medicare and Medicaid funding to “ensure that their staff — unless exempt for medical or religious reasons — are vaccinated against COVID-19.”

 Such a requirement, the justices wrote, is in the “interest of the health and safety of individuals who are furnished services.”